Kisan5/angular-employee-dashboard/README.md

 ## BeforeRunningApplication

-To run the application, after cloning run `npm run build` to generate the node modules.
+To run the application, after cloning run `npm install` to generate the node modules.

 ## Development server